 Shorty "Pit Boss" Rossi and Hercules will be there!

-To celebrate this new partnership, we’d like to offer you some tips on how to make sure the Bay Area Pet Expo
+We’d like to offer you some tips right now on how to make sure the Bay Area Pet Expo

 is a great experience for both you and your pets.

 1. Only bring your pet along if she is well behaved, non-aggressive and doesn’t get stressed out in crowded, noisy situations.
 Dogs must be on a leash no longer than 6 feet long.

 2. Your dog must be current on his vaccinations.
 A rabies tag is acceptable as proof of immunization

 .
 If you don’t have a tag, please bring proof of immunization with you.
 If Max is not up to date on his shots, low-cost vaccinations and micro-chipping are offered right at the expo.

 3. You’ll be required to sign a pet waiver at the entrance, but you can avoid waiting in line by visiting the Bay Area Pet Expo website to fill your pet waiver form

 out in advance.